offport/XSOAR_UsecaseTemplate/README.md

 ### Enrichment

-Description of how data was encriched throughout the incident life cycle.
+Description of how data was enriched throughout the incident life cycle.

 ### Manual Steps

-Desciption of any manual steps in the playbook if any exist.
+Description of any manual steps in the playbook if any exist.

 ### End-user interactiveness